MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 Any edits that you make in DevTools now change the file on the hard drive and sync live with Visual Studio Code.
 You can read about setting up your workspace in [Opening source files in Visual Studio Code](../sources/opening-sources-in-vscode.md).

 Status:
-*  This checkbox is present in Microsoft Edge Canary 117.
+*  This checkbox is present in Microsoft Edge Canary 119.
 *  This checkbox is present in Microsoft Edge Stable 116.

 <!-- ======================================================================
 ## Emulate Microsoft-recommended hardware and network performance presets
+internal only

-This feature is Microsoft-internal only and shouldn't appear on the public documentation site. checkbox has a (?) link to this anchor wording
+checkbox has a (?) link to this anchor wording

 _new as of Microsoft Edge 114_